-• P & C Association
+- P & C Association

 - Transport

 - Excursions

 - Classroom helpers

 - Fundraising

 - Special Events

 - Gardening

-25. Parents and Citizens Association
+24. Parents and Citizens Association

 The Millers Forest Parents and Citizens' Association meets once a month in the School Library.
 The P & C acts in consultation with the Principal in considering and developing educational philosophy and policy, the school curriculum and to plan fundraising events.
-All parents are urged to join the P & C and attend meetings.
+All parents are encouraged and welcome to join the P & C and attend meetings.

-26. Personal Property
+25. Personal Property

 Students must accept responsibility for items of personal property that they bring to school with them.
-Electronic games are banned from school.
+Electronic games and phones are banned from school.
 If toys or other possessions are brought from home, the owner is responsible for their safe keeping.

-27. Photographs
+26. Photographs